 Renewing your dog registration

-Once a dog is registered, council issues an annual registration renewal notice for each registered dog.
+Council issues a registration renewal notice each year for each registered dog.

 Changes to dog details

-You can notify council online of changes to your dog's registration with council.
+You can notify council online of changes to your dog's registration details.
+Complete the animal change of details online form to:

 - claim the pensioner discount to registration fees